jgreenlee25/addressbook_api/README.md

 PUT /address/:id

 * On success 200 - OK
-* On error 404 - Not Found if address is not found otherwise 500 - Internal Server Error
+* On error 404 - Not Found if address is not found
+* On error 400 - Bad Request if payload is invalid

 Delete Address
 DELETE /address/:id

+* On success/error 204 - No Content

+Import CSV Data
+POST /address/import

+* On success/error 200 - OK
+* On error 400 - Bad Request if payload is invalid

+Export CSV Data
+GET /address/export

 * On success/error 200 - OK